Explainer Videos – The Ultimate Step-by-Step Guide 2022

-Advertise your product in an engaging and subtle way.
+Advertise your product engagingly and subtly.
 The more they know about your product and brand, the greater their trust in it.

-Product videos are a great way to showcase why your product or service is the best there is.
-Talk about its functionality and special features that aren’t available in the others that are on the market.
+Product videos are a great way to showcase why your product or service is the best out there.
+Talk about its functionality and special features that aren’t available to your competitors.

 How-to videos are designed around your product, not for your product.
-For example, if a company sells paints, make how-to videos on how to paint a landscape, or how to paint an abstract painting, etc, while also talking a little about how good the paint flows, or that it’s easy to control.
+For example, your company sells paints.
+Make how-to videos on how to paint a landscape, or how to paint an abstract painting, etc, while also talking a little about how good the paint flows, or that it’s easy to control.

-The best type of video you could possibly produce to explain your product or service.
-This is because since it’s so engaging and creative, the viewers pay full attention to the video, absorbing all the knowledge which is being conveyed.
+The best type of video you could produce to explain your product or service is this!
+It is because since it’s so engaging and creative, the viewers pay full attention to the video, absorbing all the knowledge that you’re conveying.
 Hence, the viewers are more educated and they have a clearer sense of your brand.

-As you already know from this article, explainer video comes in different styles so that companies can choose them based on their needs and goals.
+As you already know from this article, explainer videos come in different styles so that companies can choose them based on their needs and goals.